rmudambi/village_simulator/design/design.rst

 - Vivarium simulates villages as a whole(?)
 - Could consider updating vivarium to support multiple state tables allowing weather to be modeled using a different simulation methodology
+    - This could be done by defining a new `population` plugin rather than directly modifying vivarium

 Game aspects: